Our Top Picks

 Sanding the Surface

-Lightly sand the entire surface of the coffee table with fine-grit sandpaper (around 220 grit) to rough up the existing finish and provide “tooth” for the new finish to adhere to.
+Lightly sand the entire surface of the coffee table with fine-grit sandpaper (around 220 grit) to rough up the existing finish and provide a “tooth” for the new finish to adhere to.
 Wipe away dust with a tack cloth.

-Applying a Sealant (optional)
+Applying a Sealant (Optional)

 For added protection, you can apply a sealant, such as polyurethane, to the sanded surface.
 Water-based polyurethane is easy to apply and dries quickly.
 Apply two to three coats, waiting two hours between coats.
 Sealants protect the wood from water penetration and scratches.